hentype85/holbertonschool-simple_shell/README.md

 _strdup() duplicates a string of characters.
 This function takes as argument a pointer to a string, and returns a pointer to a new string that contains a copy of the original string.

+SpecialChar checks if a string has any special characters and returns 1 if it finds any and 0 if none is found.

 _getenv() gets the value of an environment variable.
 This function receives as argument the name of the environment variable, and returns a pointer to a string containing the value of the variable.